 - in parking bays where waiting is time limited

-Please do not make any payment until the dispensation has been agreed.
-A member of the team will contact you to let you know if the application is agreed and arrange for the payment to be made.
+Please do not make any payment until it has been agreed.
+We will contact you to let you know if it has been agreed and we will arrange with you for the payment to be made.

 Dispensations cannot be issued for;

 - loading restrictions (a vertical yellow mark on the kerb indicates a loading restriction)